aryaa4/Eremos/README.md

 **Autonomous swarm agents for early on-chain signal detection**

 Eremos is a lightweight framework for deploying modular agents that monitor blockchain activity - tracking wallet clusters, mint patterns, and contract anomalies.
-Designed for devs who want low-noise, early signals embedded into their workflows.
+Eremos is for developers who want early, low-noise signals directly in their workflows.

 ---